 Speaking of Godzilla vs. King Ghidorah, that film retroactively foreshadows the end of this one: Junior is killed then later revived and mutated into an adult Godzilla by the fallout of his father's meltdown; much like how the Godzillasaurus in Godzilla vs. King Ghidorah was killed then later revived and mutated into Godzilla by a crashed nuclear submarine.

 Destoroyah was invulnerable to the military freezing weapons after his first One-Winged Angel transformation, but it's ultimately what does him in.
 Why?
 Because he'd just been super-heated by Godzilla's meltdown.
 His super-heated armor was rapidly cooled, subjecting him to thermal shock.
 He was probably reduced to a fragile wreck before he hit the ground, allowing the impact to finish him.
 This means that Godzilla ultimately gets the credit for Destoroyah's defeat, even though he didn't deliver a killing blow.

 In the original film, Serizawa tells Ogata to be happy with Emiko when he makes his Heroic Sacrifice.
 In this film, she did not marry him after the events of the original and is most likely suffered from Survivor Guilt when she felt she had no choice but to reveal the Oxygen Destroyer.

 Serizawa's fears of the Oxygen Destroyer has become a reality now that the Oxygen Destroyer has awaken and mutated Precambrian life-forms whose powers derives from the weapon that killed the first Godzilla.

-Tear Jerker: Junior's death, and Godzilla's failed attempt to revive him.
-The music for this sequence is appropriately titled Roar of Sadness.
+Junior's death, and Godzilla's failed attempt to revive him.
+The music for this sequence is appropriately titled Roar of Sadness, and is a solemn version of Godzilla Junior's gentle string leitmotif.
 Also, Godzilla's death.